 High fashion modeling seems to get all the attention because of the millions invested by brands and other stakeholders in the fashion industry.

 Nevertheless, you can also try commercial modeling.
 So, who is a commercial model?
 Such a model works for brands, promoting products and services.

 Here are ways to get your face closer to the leading model scouts online.

 Build a brand on Instagram

-A top model like Cara Delevigne’s Instagram fan base is as large as the population of Kenya, and Kendall Jenner’s IG account has a fan base that is as large as the combined population of at least two East African countries.
+A top model like Cara Delevigne’s Instagram fan base is as large as the population of a country, and Kendall Jenner’s IG account has a fan base that is as large as the combined population of at least two countries.

 Most Instagrammers masquerading as followers are trolls, but it doesn’t matter because when Kendall posts a picture in a simple dress while sitting on the floor, about 3 million Instagrammers double tap.
 There’s no reason for advertisers to ignore the following she commands.

 Use hashtags that get your content on relevant hashtag results.